Schizophrenia Treatment Center

 Individual Psychotherapy

 Your therapist will build a rapport with you so you feel safe and comfortable while talking about your condition.
-Other components of individual psychotherapy include discussing the effects of your illness and helping you navigate the issues you experience as a result of your condition.
+Other components of individual schizophrenia psychotherapy include discussing the effects of your illness and helping you navigate the issues you experience as a result of your condition.

 Psychosocial Therapy to Treat Schizophrenia